Skip to main content

 If someone makes you or anyone else feel unsafe or unwelcome, please report it as soon as possible.
 Harassment and other code of conduct violations disrupt and reduce the value of our event for everyone.

 You can make a report either personally or anonymously.

 Anonymous Report.
 You can make an anonymous report here.
-We can't follow up an anonymous report with you directly, but we will fully investigate it and take whatever action is necessary to prevent a recurrence.
+We can't follow up with you directly on an anonymous report, but we will fully investigate it and take whatever action is necessary to prevent a recurrence.